canyon289/PyTestforDataScience_PyDataLA/03_Why_Testing/Notes.md

-# Bugs in code
+# What is a bug
-A software bug is an error, flaw, failure or fault in a computer program - Wikipedia
+A software bug is an error, flaw, failure or fault in a computer program - *Wikipedia*

 ## Division in Python 2 versus Python 3
 * Default floor division in Python 2 is *not* a bug because its how Python 2 was designed to work